cseanburns/electronic_resource_mgmt/lectures/12-acquisitions-collection-development.md

-# Acquisitions and Collections Development
+# Lecture 12: Acquisitions and Collections Development

 Class, this week we discuss aspects of collection development and acquisitions, which is a complex problem for electronic resources.
 To rehash, in the